Wyoming’s Uranium Drama: Risks, Rewards and Remorse

 The rush begins

 Nearly 20 years after the discovery at the abandoned Silver Cliff mine near Lusk, uranium was discovered in the Red Desert.
 But there was little market for it.
 Following World War II and the first military use of atomic bombs, however, the U.S. Congress established the Atomic Energy Commission (AEC).

 In 1948, with tensions increasing between the United States and Russia at the start of the Cold War, the AEC issued a series of circulars providing for the procurement of uranium ores, setting minimum prices, bonuses for the discovery of new deposits, and other incentives for high-grade ores, haulage allowances, etc. Prospectors began scouring the West.
 Another Wyoming discovery occurred in the Black Hills of Crook County in 1949.

 Conventional wisdom before 1950 held that uranium deposits originated with hydrothermal activity.
-But at that time U.S. Geological Survey geologists Denson, Bachman and Zeller theorized that uranium came from thick volcanic ash beds that covered Wyoming’s landmass more than 35 million years ago.
+But at that time U.S. Geological Survey geologists Denson, Bachman and Zeller hypothesized that uranium came from thick volcanic ash beds that covered Wyoming’s landmass more than 35 million years ago.
 The beds were laid down by eruptions of ash from the once volcanic mountains that now make up the Absaroka Range in northwestern Wyoming.

 Another USGS geologist, J. David Love, further researched this theory and decided it was time to see if it would produce results.
 In 1951, Love took to the air to conduct an aerial check of the Pumpkin Buttes country of the Powder River Basin in southern Campbell County.
 Later, along with his colleagues, he conducted on-the-ground fieldwork to confirm what he had noted as uranium “hot spots.”